dcsil/CSC491/presentations/production.md

 # Oncall Schedules

-- An industry standard is to use Pagerduty
+- An industry standard is to use PagerDuty
 - A fancy notification service that takes alerts from your systems and alerts/wakes up an engineer to fix a problem

 ---